 Fruits and Vegetables

-Dairy products, such as milk, yogurt and cheese, are low in sugar and contain calcium that helps strengthen bones and teeth.
+Dairy products, such as milk, yogurt, and cheese, are low in sugar and contain calcium that helps strengthen bones and teeth.
 For those who are lactose intolerant, calcium can be found in canned fish, green leafy vegetables, nuts, tofu, and beans.

 Nuts are low in sugar and provide essential nutrients for strong, healthy teeth.
 Chewing also helps stimulate saliva production and scrape away food particles.

 If you do snack, choose foods that are low in sugar and are not hard or sticky.
 Instead, choose nutritious foods like raw vegetables, fruits, plain yogurt, and popcorn.

 Remember to brush after eating or snacking.
 If you can’t brush, rinse your mouth with water to get rid of food particles.

 Eating a wide variety of healthy foods, including includes fruits, vegetables, protein foods, grains, dairy and plenty of water provides essential nutrients needed to have healthy teeth and gums is an excellent way to prevent tooth decay and promote oral health.